By Terrance Turner

 In 1961, Lewis received his B.A. from American Baptist.
 That same year, the Congress of Racial Equality (CORE) formed the “Freedom Rides,” aimed at desegregating interstate busing.
 Thirteen participants (seven whites, six blacks) rode on buses from Washington, D.C. to Jackson, Mississippi, according to the King Institute.
 The ride was turbulent.
 Lewis was beaten in South Carolina, but the worst of the abuse came in his home state.
 In Anniston, Alabama, members of the Ku Klux Klan were given carte blanche by local authorities to do whatever they pleased to the protesters.
 So they slashed the tires and firebombed the bus.

-In Anniston, Lewis and the Freedom Riders were trapped inside the burning bus by Klansmen who barred the door.
+In Anniston, Lewis and the Freedom Riders were trapped inside the burning bus by Klansmen, who kept the door closed.
 They finally emerged, only to beaten by an angry mob.
 In Birmingham, Lewis and other passengers were attacked at a bus terminal — this time with baseball bats, iron pipes and bicycle chains.
 In Montgomery, Lewis was hit over the head with a wooden crate.
 That knocked him unconscious.